sikehish/fintrack/README.md

 # fintrack

-A finance tracking application created using ReactJS , Tailwind CSS, and firebase v9 (Backend-as-a-service)
+A finance tracking application created using ReactJS ,vanilla CSS, and firebase v9 (Backend-as-a-service)